TanukiAI/GDIndex/README.md

 3. Replace the values of the following strings in the 2nd block: _goindex_url, _gdfolderid (Optional: http_auth, goindex_password)

+_goindex_url -> The URL of the GoIndex Folder

+_gdfolderid: folder ID of the google drive folder

+http_auth: Username and Password if http auth needed

+goindex_password: Password for GoIndex if needed

 4. Run 2nd block

 5. It will ask you to login with your Google Account -> Click the link -> Copy and Paste the Authorization Code and press Enter